Cleancodefactory/NetCoreBundling/README.md

-# NetCoreBundling#
+# NetCoreBundling #
-A .Net Core rewrite and extension of the former Asp.Net Web Optimization bundling framework
+A .Net Core rewrite and extension of the former Asp.Net Web Optimization bundling framework.This project was created to support complex bootstrapping and optimization tasks for [www.bindkraft.io](http://www.bindkraft.io).

 ## Why NetCoreBundling ##
 Microsoft's Asp.Net Web Optimization bundling framework offered a convenient way for configuring bundles in code.
 Depending on the environment Debug/Release it was possible to serve the resources in different forms (e.g. minified or not).